masiboo/strust2-skeleton-maven/README.md

-# Working struts 2  skeleton
+# Working struts 2  skeleton  with Maven

 make war file by maven install then deploy the war file to Tomcat webapps